NextCenturyCorporation/itm-evaluation-server/README.md

 # In the Moment (ITM) - TA3 Server

-This README provides a guide to setup and run the TA3 ITM server application.
+This README provides a guide to set up and run the TA3 ITM server application.

 ## Prerequisites